mithhra/The-Algorithmic-Mind---SOC-2026/README.md

 # Week 5

 ## Objective
-This week's goal is to complete Chapters 14–17 and build a solid understanding of tree algorithms and related concepts.
+This week's goal is to complete Chapters 14 to 17 and build a solid understanding of tree algorithms and related concepts.
 Make sure to spend enough time practising and implementing what you learn.

 ### Submission Problems